8 Advantages And 8 Disadvantages Of Menstrual Cups

 Initially, you might have messy experiences with your menstrual cup.
 I have a little horror story that happened after over a year of wearing a menstrual cup.

-After cleaning for good 10 minutes, everything was covered, but I can’t lie; the situation was a bit stressful 😀 But don’t worry – with some practice and patience, and you will soon be able to use menstrual cups without too much mess.
+After cleaning for good 10 minutes, everything was spotless, but I can’t lie; the situation was a bit stressful 😀 But don’t worry – with some practice and patience, you will soon be able to use menstrual cups without too much mess.

 The best way to practice removing your cup is while you shower – even if you make a mess, you can easily clean it up.